groupdocs/reference.groupdocs.com/content/sites/groupdocs/viewer/english/java/com.groupdocs.viewer.caching/filecache/_index.md

 ```

-The Relative or absolute path to the cache folder.
+Gets the relative or absolute path to the cache folder.

 **Returns:**
-java.lang.String - The Relative or absolute path to the cache folder.
+java.lang.String - Path to the cache folder.
 ### getCacheSubFolder() {#getCacheSubFolder--}
 ```
 public final String getCacheSubFolder()
 ```

-The sub-folder to append to the \#getCachePath().getCachePath().
+The sub-folder to append to the cache path.

 **Returns:**
-java.lang.String - The sub-folder to append to the \#getCachePath().getCachePath().
+java.lang.String - the sub-folder to append.
 ### set(String key, Object value) {#set-java.lang.String-java.lang.Object-}
 ```
 public final void set(String key, Object value)